Sherman Dillard is in his 11th year with the University of Iowa men’s basketball staff bringing a wealth of expertise on and off the court.

 Frontcourt players have enjoyed recent success under McCaffery and the coaching staff.
 Last year, Garza had unprecedented success as a Hawkeye, earning a handful of National Player of the Year accolades, earning unanimous consensus first-team All-America recognition, named the Pete Newell Big Man of the Year Award, and voted the Big Ten Player of the Year.
 Two years ago, Cook became the ninth player in program history to total more than 1,300 points and 600 rebounds.
 Baer is the only Hawkeye to ever total more than 750 points, 500 rebounds, 100 assists, 100 steals, 100 blocks, and 100 3-pointers made.
 Additionally, Dillard helped mentor Jok (19.9 ppg) and Garza (23.9 ppg) in becoming Iowa’s fifth and sixth Big Ten scoring champions in school history.

-Dillard has four decades of coaching experience, serving as a college assistant or head coach for 30 years.
+Dillard has four decades of coaching experience, serving as a college assistant or head coach.
 He spent his first 15 years as an assistant coach at three institutions.
 Dillard began his coaching career under Head Coach Lefty Driesell at Maryland, spending six seasons (1979-85).
 He helped coach the Terrapins to four 20-plus win seasons and six postseason appearances, including five NCAA Tournament berths.
 The 1980, 1984 and 1985 squads reached the Sweet 16, while the 1984 team won the ACC Tournament.

 He then spent three years at California (1985-88) under Lou Campanelli, who was his coach at James Madison.
 The Bears posted two third-place Pac-10 finishes and two NIT appearances during his tenure in Berkeley.
 After three seasons at California, he returned to the ACC and Georgia Tech for six seasons (1988-94).
 While in Atlanta, he helped Coach Bobby Cremins lead the Yellow Jackets to six winning seasons and postseason appearances.
 Georgia Tech played in five NCAA Tournaments, including the Final Four in 1990 and Sweet 16 in 1992.